bradleyeckert/chad/README.md

 The application of the J1 was a UDP stack in a Xilinx FPGA.
 The code was 70% smaller than the equivalent C on a MicroBlaze.
 The code just wouldn't fit in memory, so the J1 was used instead.
+Admittedly, MicroBlaze is a hog.
+However J1 has a lot going for it.
+Calls and jumps take only a single cycle.
+Often a return is combined with an ALU instruction to cause a return in zero instructions.
+It's a little freaky to watch in simulation if you're used to control flow changes having to deal with pipelines.

 Chad improves on the J1 to facilitate bigger apps.
 `chad` protects your software investment by targeting a very simple but